quill-lang/quill-v1/CONTRIBUTING.md

 # Getting Started

-- You need a nightly Rust compiler toolchain.
-There is no strict minimum supported Rust version (MSRV) since this is a binary project, but some unstable features are required.
+- You need a Rust compiler toolchain.
+There is no strict minimum supported Rust version (MSRV) since this is a binary project.
+No unstable features are used, and the latest stable is used on CI.
 - If you're on Windows targeting MSVC, you need to install the Microsoft Visual C++ toolchain.
 - You also need a Zig compiler, on your `PATH`.
 This is used as Quill's linker.
 Zig 0.6.0 is the earliest potentially-compatible version, but versions before 0.7 have not been tested.
+This is easiest to get by installing quill in the normal way, since quill downloads its own up-to-date zig installation.
 - You need an LLVM 11 installation, including `llvm-config`.
 LLVM's releases for Windows do not contain this binary, so you'll either need to
     - build LLVM from source yourself
     - or download pre-built binaries that include `llvm-config` [here](https://github.com/thirdsgames/llvm-binaries-win)